 Spreader grafts in rhinoplasty can help appearance and breathing

 Spreader grafts used in rhinoplasty were developed for closed rhinoplasty, and adapted and used in open rhinoplasty as well.
 The purpose is to hold the space in the internal nasal valve to support the airway, and used also to prevent and inverted 'V' on the nasal bridge which followed hump reduction.
-There are very many types of spreader grafts and they can be used for aestheics or for function or both.
+There are very many types of spreader grafts and they can be used for aesthetics, or for function, or both.
 Popular is not how we would describe them, just a tool with many variations to used in a way that meets the need at the time.

 Spreader grafts may be used to improve the appearance and function of your nose during Rhinoplasty Surgery.